simonmichael/hledger/hledger/hledger.m4.md

 ### Secondary dates

-A secondary date is written after the primary date, following an equals sign.
+A secondary date is written after the primary date, following an equals sign: `DATE1=DATE2`.
 If the year is omitted, the primary date's year is assumed.
-When running reports, the primary (left) date is used by default, but with the `--date2` flag (`--aux-date` or`--effective` also work, for Ledger users), the secondary (right) date will be used instead.
+When running reports, the primary (left side) date is used by default, but with the `--date2` flag (`--aux-date` or`--effective` also work, for Ledger users), the secondary (right side) date will be used instead.

 The meaning of secondary dates is up to you.
-Eg it could be "primary = the bank's clearing date, secondary = date the transaction was initiated, if different".
+Eg it could be "primary is the bank's clearing date, secondary is the date the transaction was initiated, if different".

-In fact this feature usually adds confusion:
+In practice, this feature usually adds confusion:

 - You have to remember the primary and secondary dates' meaning, and follow that consistently.
 - It splits your bookkeeping into two modes, and you have to remember which mode is appropriate for a given report.